KyleDusch/MovieCorrelation/README.md

 # MovieCorrelation
-DataAnalysis and Visualization of Movies and Directors from public database
+DataAnalysis and Visualization of Movies via Pandas,Numpy, Seaborn and Matplotlib from a public database